 - A. Section 01 00 00 Execution Requirements: Field inspecting, testing, adjusting, and balancing. - B. Disinfection Flushing, and Sampling: - 1.
 Disinfect and test pipeline installation in accordance with AWWA C651. - 2.
 Upon completion of retention period required for disinfection, flush pipeline until chlorine concentration in water leaving pipeline is no higher than that of the water used for flushing or 0.4 ppm, whichever is greater. - 3.
 After final flushing and before pipeline is connected to existing system, or placed in service, employ an approved independent testing laboratory, approved by the Engineer, to sample, test and certify water quality suitable for human consumption, in accordance with AWWA C651. - a.
-At least one set of bacteriological samples shall be collected from every 1,200 LF of new waterline, plus one set at each end of the line, unless otherwise approved by NTUA and the Engineer. - b.
+The flushing water in the pipeline will be displaced with chlorinated water. - b.
+After disinfectant has been in system for 24 hours, chlorine will be neutralized. - c.
+The waterline will be flushed using potable water. - 1) The neutralized water will be discharged from flush valves located along the waterline. - d.
+At least one set of bacteriological samples shall be collected from every 1,200 LF of new waterline, plus one set at each end of the line, unless otherwise approved by NTUA and the Engineer. - e.
 Contractor shall install testing saddles, if needed to comply with spacing requirements for bacteriological testing under AWWA C-651 and NTUA's requirements.
-Such testing saddles are not shown on the plans, but shall be considered incidental to the project. - c.
-The number and locations of specific sampling sites shall be submitted by the Contractor and must be approved by the Engineer prior to sampling. - d.
+Such testing saddles are not shown on the plans, but shall be considered incidental to the project. - f.
+The number and locations of specific sampling sites shall be submitted by the Contractor and must be approved by the Engineer prior to sampling. - g.
+Two bacteriological tests will be taken 24 hours apart.

+- h.
 Bacteriological tests are typically only valid for 30 days.
 Two consecutive passing test results at every sample location must therefore be obtained within 30 days of Final Completion and Transfer of completed project to NTUA.
 Note that NTUA will not accept project transfer until all punch list items have been completed and the project has been inspected by NTUA personnel.
-NTUA typically requires 21 days notice prior to final inspection and Transfer.
+NTUA typically requires 28 days notice prior to final inspection and Transfer.
 Contractor is solely responsible for coordination with NTUA.
 If punch list inspection, Final Completion, and NTUA Transfer cannot be completed within 30 days of all bacteriological tests, regardless of the reason for delay, Contractor shall be responsible for re-testing at Contractor's expense. - 4.
 Contractor shall not connect to existing system until all testing and disinfection is complete and shall obtain written permission from the Engineer to proceed with connection to the existing system.